Welcome to Baltimore

 Along with kid-friendly sites like Federal Park Hill, Maryland Science Center, the National Aquarium, and the Historic Ships exhibit, Baltimore’s Inner Harbor has plenty of other charms the young ’uns dig, too.

 Kids large and small will love Ripley’s Believe It or Not’s Odditorium, where they can strike a pose with a T-Rex made from, of course, Pop Tart wrappers, or check out a freaky shrunken head.
 They’ll love getting lost (or finding themselves?) in the Marvelous Mirror Maze’s 2,000 square feet of endless passages.
-Or, buckle the kiddos up for a show in Ripley’s 4D moving Theater, which features motion seats and 4-D real effects (all just a quick stroll from Stay Alfred on Charles Street, btw).
+Or, buckle the kiddos up for a show in Ripley’s 4D moving Theater, which features motion seats and 4-D real effects.

 Great fun for the under-10 set, the Port Discovery Children's Museum, located two blocks from the harbor, features exhibits that let kids explore the world of port operations, offering the wee ones hands-on fun operating a harbor crane (the heavy equipment, not the bird) or sitting on the bridge of a ship.
 There’s even a mini convenience store and kid-sized diner (with a cash register to play with!), as well as the “Oasis” play area where kids and adults can do puzzles or just chill.

 If all the Inner Harbor fun has kids hankering for a treat, we fully endorse the Berger cookie, a chocolate-frosted delight, and Charm City’s staple snack since the 1800s!
-Pick up a box at any grocery store, and maybe a another box for that Stay Alfred kitchen cupboard, too!
+Pick up a box at any grocery store, and maybe another one for the hotel too!

 Inner Harbor Live Sports